daurham/PiRoutine-EC2-Client/README.md

 # PiRoutine ⏰💦🏃‍♂️
-PiRoutine is a morning alarm system that uses a port forwarded raspberry pi and a deployed front end to
+PiRoutine is a morning alarm system that uses a port forwarded raspberry pi, relay switch wired to a water pump and a deployed front end, to instill good habits in the user by waking up on time.
+This is done by leveraging a pavlovian fear of laying in bed after they've heard their alarm go off for too long, with getting sprayed with water.
+In return, the user wakes up before their alarm, and/or when they wake up by it, they jump out of bed!
+Ready to start their day!

 ---